Ben Hecht: Screenwriter

 Film historian Richard Corliss writes, "Ben Hecht was the Hollywood screenwriter ... [and] it can be said without too much exaggeration that Hecht personifies Hollywood itself."
 Movie columnist Pauline Kael says, "between them, Hecht and Jules Furthman wrote most of the best American talkies".
+Eddie Muller stated that "Ben Hecht's fingerprints are all over some of Hollywood's greatest movies, including early prototypes of what would become film noir."
 His movie career can be defined by about twenty credited screenplays he wrote for Hawks, Hitchcock, Hathaway, Lubitsch, Wellman, Sternberg, and himself.
 He wrote many of those with his two regular collaborators, Charles MacArthur and Charles Lederer.

 While living in New York in 1926, he received a telegram from screenwriter friend Herman J. Mankiewicz, who had recently moved to Los Angeles.
 "Will you accept three hundred per week to work for Paramount Pictures.
 All expenses paid.
 The three hundred is peanuts.
 Millions are to be grabbed out here, and your only competition is idiots", it read.
 "Don't let this get around."
 As a writer in need of money, he traveled to Hollywood as Mankiewicz suggested.
+In the film The Front Page, when the sheriff asks who threw a bucket out the window, Walter Catlett's character replies, "Judge Mankiewicz threw it," a nod to Hecht's friend.